WeibelLab-Teaching/CSE218_Fa19_Sayam/README.md

 3. Buttons to help align the holographic keyboard easily with precision.
 4. Start, pause, rewind and forward buttons to practice while learning the song.
 5. A holographic hand showing which fingers are to be used to press a certain key.
-6. Use of different colors (red for black keys and green for the white ones) for the keyboard overlay to easily identify which keys to be pressed.
+6. Use of different colors (red for black keys and green for the white ones) in the keyboard overlay to easily identify which keys to be pressed.

 ## Testing and Evaluation

 We developed this product in multiple iterations incorporating user feedback after each iteration.
-The important feedbacks that we had got from the user-testing sessions are:
+The important feedbacks that we got from the user-testing sessions are:
 1. Aligning the keyboard should be easier
 2. A countdown timer before the song starts so that the user can get ready after selecting the song
 3. Feedback on how the user actually played the song

-We incorporated the first two suggestions but the feedback mechanism was added as future enhancement.
+We incorporated the first two suggestions but the feedback mechanism was added as a future enhancement.

 ## Agile Development  process